k88hudson/git-flight-rules/README.md

   - [I want to add aliases for some git commands](#i-want-to-add-aliases-for-some-git-commands)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-### What are "flight rules"?

-A [guide for astronauts](http://www.jsc.nasa.gov/news/columbia/fr_generic.pdf) (now, programmers using git) about what to do when things go wrong.

->  *Flight Rules* are the hard-earned body of knowledge recorded in manuals that list, step-by-step, what to do if X occurs, and why.
-Essentially, they are extremely detailed, scenario-specific standard operating procedures. [...]

-> NASA has been capturing our missteps, disasters and solutions since the early 1960s, when Mercury-era ground teams first started gathering "lessons learned" into a compendium that now lists thousands of problematic situations, from engine failure to busted hatch handles to computer glitches, and their solutions.

-&mdash; Chris Hadfield, *An Astronaut's Guide to Life*.

-### Conventions for this document

-For clarity's sake all examples in this document use customized bash prompt in order to indicate the current branch and whether or not there are staged changes.
-The branch is enclosed in parentheses, and a `*` next to the branch name indicates staged changes.

 <a name="amend"></a>
 ## I wrote the wrong thing in a commit message